motsgar/inventory-manager/README.md

 ## Current state

 The application functionality is basically done.
 Only deletion of some items isn't implemented yet.
-The UI is a basic html UI that doesn't yet have any fancy css.
-Even if the application visually isn't
+The UI is visually and functionally done for the current functionality.
+Though I am still going to add slightly more information to the UI in places where eg. the current category of a item isn't shown yet.

+I also though of adding a simple page explaining how to use the application.
+There are also a few minor inconsistencies in the naming of concepts making the application confusing to use.

 I had to drop the feature of item locations possibly being other items, as I didn't really manage my time well to implement any additional features.
-Other courses took more time than expected.
+Other courses took more time than expected and I didn't put enough time to this projet to get everything done I originally wanted.
 Something else to this category of features would be eg. ability to search and filter based on properties.
 Some features took more time to implement that I originally thought.
 Eg. dynamic frontend ui for button popups.
-Also I had surprise problems with https redirects.

-I hope that it is ok, that the "finnishing touches" will be implemented on monday evening.
+I hope that it is ok, that the "finnishing touches" were done a few days after the official deadline.

 ### Finalizations that would be done after the night of the official deadline

--   Deletion of categories, locations and items (item instance / count deletion works)
+-   [ ] Deletion of categories, locations and items (item instance / count deletion works)
--   Cleaner UI
+-   [x] Cleaner UI
--   Better error messages for invalid inputs
+-   [x] Better error messages for invalid inputs
--   Kind of related to the previous one, but fix python type hints complaining about stuff being None
+-   [x] Kind of related to the previous one, but fix python type hints complaining about stuff being None

 ## Features